Alessandro13751/InSAR_clustering/README.md

 Our data are embedded in an array called 'df_array' (see the df_array.csv' file inside example).
 The dataset used represents displacements recorded at 72 different dates between 2016 and 2019 from Sentinel-1 satellite data over a small area including 25,000 pixels for the Hanoi Province (Vietnam).
 Therefore the array has the following dimensions: 25,000 rows x 72 columns.
 The array has been generated from the SBAS technique available in the Automatic InSAR Processor developed by the Earth Observation team in BGS.
 For more information on this, do please ask E.Hussain (ekhuss@bgs.ac.uk) or myself (alessn@bgs.ac.uk) for more details.
 Coordinates for this pixels are saved in the 'coords.csv' file inside example and are in the WGS84 system.
+First column is the latitude and the second is the longitude.
+They will be attached in the output file and used only at the end.